Paper Towels vs Hand Dryers

 With that in mind, let’s look at some of the options for hand drying in public restrooms:

 Paper towels are my favorite option for the restroom.
 They dry your hands quickly and quietly, and they’re good for opening the restroom door without touching the filthy handle.
 That said, there’s a lot of variation in paper towels.
-Some of the more snazzy places I’ve been to have big, thick towels that almost feel like cloth.
+Some of the more snazzy places I’ve visited have big, thick towels that almost feel like cloth.
 I feel a little guilty throwing these away, to be honest.
 Then there are the crappy brown paper towels that feel like kraft paper, and are just as absorbent.
 These remind me of the kind of paper towels we had in high school, and not in a good way.
 Still, I’ll take a crappy paper towel over a fancy hand dryer any day.